piukhq/boreas/README.md

-# Harmonia Transactions API
+# Boreas
-Harmonia Transactions API is a simple service allowing Harmonia to accept transactions from merchants via an API.
+Boreas is a simple service enabling Harmonia to accept transactions from merchants via an API.

 ### Pre-requisites
 * Python >= 3.10